lpagn/react-gh-pages/README.md

 # Problem II

-Design a function that performs the following transformation on a list f ( [a,b,c,d] ) = [bcd,acd,abd,abc]
+Design a function that performs the following transformation on a list. f ( [a,b,c,d] ) = [bcd,acd,abd,abc]

 `python3 PROBLEMS/problemII.py`